An axiomatization of six-functor formalisms: Noetherian Nagata setups and local six-functor formalisms

 of morphisms in $J$, with $C_0,\dots, C_d$ non-empty, distinct and irreducible (possibly $ \dim(X)=\infty$).
 We set $\dim(\emptyset)=-1$. \end{defn} From this definition it follows immediately that for $C\closedrightarrow X$ in $J$, we have $\dim(C)\leq \dim(X)$.
 However, to make the dimension function generally behave as we want in a topological Nagata setup, we need to assume some extra conditions.
 We introduce the following terminology.

-\begin{defn} A \textit{noetherian Nagata setup} is a topological Nagata setup $(\C,I,P)$, such that \begin{enumerate}[label=(\roman*)] \item for every $X$ in $\C$, $\dim(X)$ is finite, \item every $X$ in $\C$ can be written as a finite union $X_1\cup \dots \cup X_n$ of irreducible components $X_i \closedrightarrow X$, \item for $U\hookrightarrow X$ in $I$, we have $\dim(U)\leq \dim(X)$, \item if $U\hookrightarrow X$ in $I$ is dense, then $\dim(U)=\dim(X)$ and $\dim(X\setminus U)<\dim(X)$. \end{enumerate} \end{defn} \begin{example} An example of a noetherian Nagata setup is the category of separated, finite type, reduced schemes over a noetherian base scheme $S$, with $I$ the open immersions, and $P$ the proper morphisms.
+\begin{defn} A \textit{noetherian Nagata setup} is a topological Nagata setup $(\C,I,P)$, such that \begin{enumerate}[label=(\roman*)] \item for every $X$ in $\C$, $\dim(X)$ is finite, \item every $X$ in $\C$ can be written as a finite union $X_1\cup \dots \cup X_n$ of irreducible components $X_i \closedrightarrow X$, \item for $U\hookrightarrow X$ in $I$, we have $\dim(U)\leq \dim(X)$, \item if $U\hookrightarrow X$ in $I$ is dense, then $\dim(U)=\dim(X)$ and $\dim(X\setminus U)<\dim(X)$. \end{enumerate} \end{defn} \begin{example} The topological Nagata setup of varieties in Example \ref{ex:varieties} is noetherian.
+Another example of a noetherian Nagata setup is the category of separated, finite type, reduced schemes over a noetherian base scheme $S$, with $I$ the open immersions, and $P$ the proper morphisms.
 It is necessary for the morphisms to be separated and of finite type, to get a Nagata setup.
 The objects need to be separated to satisfy (xvi) in Definition \ref{defn:app_top_Nagata_setup}, and reduced to satisfy (vi). \end{example}